 These data are found on the Vermont Department of Environmental Conservation Drinking Water Watch website.

-Arsenic and nitrate private drinking water data are included in Vermont Tracking.
+Data for arsenic, fluoride, gross alpha radiation, nitrate, radon and uranium in private drinking water are included in Vermont Tracking.
 Data are presented by town when at least 20 test results for the contaminant were available.
 The test results are displayed on Vermont maps and in data tables.

 Vermont Tracking includes data about naturally occurring chemicals:

 Vermont Tracking includes data about human-made chemicals and disinfection byproducts:

 - Haleoacetic Acids (HAA5)

 - Total Trihalomethanes